 AlcoholEdu for College

-Mid-July via Next Step, we ask that all first-year students complete the AlcoholEdu for College and Haven Sexual Violence Prevention programs.
-The courses open on July 21 and must be completed by August 13.
+We ask that all first-year students complete the AlcoholEdu for College and Haven Sexual Violence Prevention programs.
+The courses open on July 18 and must be completed by August 24.

 At Marquette the safety and well-being of students is paramount, so we offer the following evidence-based programs regarding alcohol and safety:

 Nationally, we are seeing an increase of abstainers coming to college.
-This trend is also seen at Marquette, where 65% of the first-year class identified as abstainers in fall 2013.
+This trend is also seen at Marquette, where 65% of the first-year class identified as abstainers in fall 2014.
 The challenge we see occurs due to what we term the college effect, meaning that the number of abstainers in the first-year class decrease mid-semester to approximately 45%.
-The collegiate-setting with new experiences and challenges itself presents an environment that might change student behavioral expectations.
+The collegiate setting, with new experiences and challenges itself, presents an environment that might change student behavioral expectations.